hashicorp/f5-terraform-consul-sd-webinar/README.md

 ```
 - Run terraform plan. terraform apply
-- This will create BIG-IP, consul, nginx instances on AWS
+- This will create BIG-IP, consul, NGINX instances on AWS

 ### Folder as3
 Folder as3 has three files, main.tf, nginx.json and  variables.tf, main.tf is used to provision nginx.json template to bigip once its ready.